namalkanti/namalkanti.github.io/content/pages/about.md

 The Workshop is meant for actual projects I plan on using.
 The Studio is for art projects.

-Projects will have different stages
+Projects will have different labels as defined below

+These labels are for projects that are incomplete

 <span id="In-Progress">In Progress</span>- Currently being worked on

+<span id="Stalled">Stalled</span>- Not yet complete, but deferred until a later date

+These labels will mark a project as complete

 <span id="Partial-Success">Partial Success</span> - Completed and successful; but not to the extent I would have liked

-<span id="Complete">Complete</span>- Completed to my satisfaction
+<span id="Successful">Successful</span>- Completed to my satisfaction

-<span id="Stalled">Stalled</span>- Not yet complete, but deferred until a later date

 <span id="Failed">Failed</span>- Failed and abandoned